Details

 Tipping

-It is customary in Europe to leave a small tip for service providers, such as waiters, if you are pleased with the service (£1-2 GBP for snacks or 10% of a meal bill).
+It is customary in Europe to leave a small tip for service providers, such as waiters, if you are pleased with the service.
 Tipping is an expected, though not compulsory, component of this program and an expression of satisfaction with the people who assist you on your trip.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.

 Flights